 Our pain reveals what we love.
 Our peoplehood, our collective identity, our universalist Judaism, all demand that we use our hurt to catalyze and drive our moral power.
 We do Judaism justice that way.

 At the same time, we also must wield moral power truthfully, because facts matter.
-Gaza is beyond tragic – and, did we know that Egypt began blockading Gaza before Israel did? that Egypt let tunnels into Sinai since the 1980s? that Israel left Gaza in 2005 only to be attacked from it? that Hamas stole power in a 2007 Palestinian civil war and tramples everyone's civil rights? that by 2023 terror tunnels longer than the New York City subway infiltrated all of Gazan society – schools, hospitals, homes and community centers? that Iran backed them?
+Gaza is beyond tragic – and, did we know that Egypt began blockading Gaza before Israel did? that Egypt allowed tunnels from Sinai into Gaza since the 1980s? that Israel unconditionally left Gaza in 2005 only to be attacked from it? that Hamas stole power in a 2007 Palestinian civil war and tramples just about everyone's civil rights? that by 2023 terror tunnels longer than the New York City subway system infiltrated Gazan society – schools, hospitals, homes and community centers? that Iran backed them?

 Gaza is starving: let there be no doubt.
-Two things can both be true at the same time.
+Two different things both can be true at the same time.
 I hear the haunting cry of Hagar – "Don't let me see the death of the boy!"
 How could this be?
 Can't you hear it?
+How can we not?

-To my surprise and sometimes shock, there actually was very little disagreement among the many briefings – despite what we hear on the news, despite what we might imagine.
+To my surprise and sometimes shock, there actually was very little disagreement among the many briefings – despite what we tend to hear on the news, despite what we might imagine.

 With only one exception, all agreed that Israel's halt to food aid last spring went tragically wrong.
 They also agreed that the U.N. was the original reason for aid bottlenecks – not Israel.